 Class actions under provincial consumer protection statutes and other related claims on behalf of consumers remain an active source of litigation across Canada.
-2019 again saw a number of new consumer protection class actions filed across Canada, including cases against car and car parts manufacturers for alleged defects and various service providers for undisclosed fees.
+2020 saw a number of new consumer protection class actions filed across Canada, including cases against car and car parts manufacturers for alleged defects as well as new claims against technology companies.
+The COVID-19 pandemic has also given rise to new consumer claims arising from the disruption, such as claims against airlines in respect of cancelled trips.